TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

 ```

-Another commonly employed post-hoc test, particularly
+Another commonly employed post-hoc test, particularly in the sciences is Dunnett's test, which
-  in the sciences is Dunnett's test, which only compares groups to a negative control.
-This
+  only compares groups to a negative control.
+This means that fewer tests are conducted,
-  means that fewer tests are conducted, resulting in each test being more powerful to detect a
+  resulting in each test being more powerful to detect a difference than if we had used
-  difference than if we had used Tukey's HSD.
-For instance, in the three group case, Dunnett's
+  Tukey's HSD.
+For instance, in the three group case, Dunnett's test only conducts two tests,
-  test only conducts two tests, corresponding to all possible pairings of the negative control
+  corresponding to all possible pairings of the negative control group to each other group:
-  group to each other group: 1v2 and 1v3, assuming group 1 is the negative control.
+  1v2 and 1v3, assuming group 1 is the negative control.

-In order to identify the significant differences we
-  need Only do if 'omnibus' F-test is significant.
-  Tukey: all-vs-all.
-Same assumptions as ANOVA, plus equal-sample sizes;
-  Dunnett's: all-vs-negative_control.

 ```
 ## Dunnett's test: